YuliyaSheichenka/SQL_Handbook/sql_reference_handbook.md

 FROM web_events
 ORDER BY occurred_at DESC
 LIMIT 1;
--- Here, we sort timestaps in descending order and limit the result to 1 row
+-- Here, we sort timestaps in descending order and limit the result to 1 row.
+-- It is possible that there are several rows with the same maximum or minimum value (ties).
+In order not to miss them, -- it is useful to set LIMIT to a larger number ex.
+3 or 5. (this is a general remark on using LIMIT, not only for dates).
 ````

 ### How to find the median of a column